Buezeth/code-context-extractor/README.md

 *   **Dual Operation Modes**:
     *   **Blacklist (Exclude) Mode**: Best for general project context.
 Everything is included by default; you select what to hide (e.g., `node_modules`, secrets, logs).
     *   **Whitelist (Include) Mode**: Best for specific tasks.
 Start with nothing.
 Select *only* the specific files or folders you need for a specific bug or feature.
+*   **Smart Path Resolution**: In Include mode, the extension now supports **relative paths** (e.g., `pkg/routes/main.go`), deep folder search (e.g., `migrations/`), and wildcards.
+It automatically handles un-ignoring parent directories so you don't have to manually select the whole tree.
 *   **Smart Grouping**: In Exclude mode, rules are organized into "Imported Rules" (from `.gitignore`/Templates) and "Custom Rules" for better manageability.
 *   **Binary File Detection**: Automatically detects binary files (images, PDFs, executables) and excludes their raw content to prevent "garbage" text in your context file.
 *   **GitHub Templates**: Built-in access to standard `.gitignore` templates (Node, Python, Go, etc.) for quick setup.